Scotland's qualifying chances surge with Spain win

 Taking that into account, Clarke's side have a 82.9% chance overall of being among the 24 teams taking part next summer.

-England are rated as having a 98% chance of qualifying after their opening two wins in Group C, the 15th most likely to qualify, with Wales one place behind, but Republic of Ireland are expected to require a play-off, while Northern Ireland are heading for elimination.
+England are rated as having a 98% chance of qualifying after their opening two wins in Group C, the 15th most likely to qualify, with Wales one place behind.

+It is suggested Republic of Ireland are expected to require a play-off and that Northern Ireland are heading for elimination.

 Despite their Hampden defeat, Spain are still rated at 54.7% to top their qualifying group ahead of Scotland's 35.2%, but Clarke's side are given a 37.9% chances of finishing second - more than double that of third seeds Norway.